$\Delta$-PINNs: physics-informed neural networks on complex geometries: Discussion

-In our experiment of the Poisson equation, where we can directly compare to traditional PINNs, we observe that is possible to obtain similar levels of errors, showing that our method can also be used for simple domains.
+In our experiment for the Poisson equation where we can directly compare to traditional PINNs (see Section~\ref{sec:Poisson}), we observe that is possible to obtain similar levels of errors, showing that our method can also be used for simple domains.
 Furthermore, we did not see a decrease in performance when we compared the numerically obtained eigenfunctions versus the exact ones.
 The number of eigenfunctions used did alter the accuracy of our method.
-This quantity is a common hyper-parameter that needs to be tuned in some sort of shape for all positional encodings \cite{tancik2020fourier}.
-We also observed that the size of the discretization to compute the operators also has an impact on the accuracy in a non-monotonic fashion.
-The way that changing the discretization affects the loss landscape and the training process requires further studies, which we believe are beyond the scope of this work.
+This quantity is a hyper-parameter that needs to be tuned, as for all common positional encodings \cite{tancik2020fourier,vaswani2017attention}.
+We also need to select a discretization size, which is a common hyperparameter with the graph convolutional network.
+The SDF-PINN lacks these hyperparmeters, but it does not work on surfaces on 3D.
+The size of the discretization to compute the operators has an impact on the accuracy in a non-monotonic fashion.
+The way that changing the discretization affects the loss landscape and the training dynamics requires further study which are beyond the scope of this work.

 Our current approach has some limitations.
-First, we numerically approximate the operators involved in the partial differential equations using finite elements.
+We numerically approximate the operators involved in the partial differential equations using finite elements.
 Although the gradient and the Laplacian, which are the most commonly used operators, can be approximated with linear elements, more sophisticated elements might be needed for other operators.
-Second, computing eigenfunctions of the Laplace-Beltrami operator can become expensive for large meshes.
-Nonetheless, since we only need a small number of eigenfunctions and this is a common problem in geometry processing, there are specialized algorithms for task that could be exploited \cite{nasikun2018fast}.
+And even though in this study we require a mesh to compute eigenfunctions and the operators, this approach is not conceptually limited to be mesh-free.
+We could compute the eigenfunctions using a point cloud Laplace-Beltrami operator \cite{sharp2020laplacian} and we could approximate the gradient operator with traditional mesh-free methods \cite{belytschko2004meshfree}.
+We plan to pursue this avenue in the future.
+Finally, we also need to compute the eigenfunctions of the Laplace-Beltrami operator as a pre-processing step.
+Nonetheless, as we show in Section~\ref{sec:large}, this task takes just a few seconds even for complex meshes with more than $10^5$ nodes, and as shown in Table~\ref{errortimes}, it is fraction of the training time.